survivejs/webpack-book/manuscript/packages/02_authoring.md

 To get started, you have to use [npm adduser](https://docs.npmjs.com/cli/adduser).
 It allows you to set up an account.
 After this process has completed, it creates a *~/.npmrc* file and use that data for authentication.
 There's also [npm logout](https://docs.npmjs.com/cli/logout) that clears the credentials.

 T> When creating a project, `npm init` respects the values set at *~/.npmrc*.
-Hence, it may be worth your while to set reasonable defaults there to save time.
+Hence, it is worth your while to set reasonable defaults there to save time.
 If you want to limit your package to a particular scope, use `npm init --scope=<scope>`.
 As a result, you get `@<scope>/<package>` which is handy especially for personal packages since the default namespace of npm is so crowded.

 ### Publishing a Package